Our Founding Father Grandmaster Brian Jones †

 “Ricky had it verified around 2005 from an ex special forces mans son in law.
 Who said that Dr Leong Fu skills, energy and strength were phenomenal (eyes very high in martial skills).”

-“From his learning of different martial styles, Leong Fu developed a system for western servicemen stationed in the Far East after WW2, a few of whom became instructors.”
+“From his studies of different martial styles, Leong Fu developed a system for western servicemen stationed in the Far East after WW2, a few of whom became instructors.”

-“Aside from his own system of Karato Atado, Leong Fu also taught Elephant Fist (Malaysian variant of Northern Eagle Claw) and Kun Tao Tai Chi known as the ‘Royal’ system, which was a form of Yang Tai Chi that still retained the influence of the combat oriented Chen Style Tai Chi.”
+“Aside from his own system of Karato Atado, Leong Fu also taught Elephant Fist (a Malaysian variant of Northern Eagle Claw) and Kun Tao Tai Chi known as the ‘Royal’ system, which was a form of Yang Tai Chi that still retained the influence of the more combat oriented Chen Style Tai Chi.”

 Wing Chun